shaneabbley/Capstone_Project/README.md

 **Communication Protocols**

-Individual slack group to message and keep in touch, and weekly zoom calls to track group progress.
+Individual slack group to message and keep in touch, planning in google docs, and zoom calls to track group progress.